angrybacon/doomsday-wiki/markdown/archive/cmc.md

 here as it means you get the complete stack rather than IU that leaves you needing to draw an additional card.
 If you have a CB in play already then there is obviously no issue but it is still worth considering.
-This is also where the cycling ability of Street Wraith and {{Edge of Autumn}} shines as it represents a cantrip that, although does not generate Storm, does allow drawing into the pile and also drawing a card for LM victories.
+This is also where the cycling ability of Street Wraith and :card[Edge of Autumn] shines as it represents a cantrip that, although does not generate Storm, does allow drawing into the pile and also drawing a card for LM victories.